How to create an app mockup

 And finally, once you've mapped out your architecture, created your wireframes, and added in all your content, it's now time to map out your user journeys.
 At this stage, you don't necessarily need to add functional click journeys (although this is super easy to do in Uizard), instead, you can simply refine your CTA placement and navigational elements to demonstrate how each screen will interact.

-If you do want to add functional elements to transform your mockup into functional prototype, simply use Uizard's smart linking feature to point CTAs to their target pages... it's as easy as that!
+If you do want to add functional elements to transform your mockup into a functional prototype, simply use Uizard's smart linking feature to point CTAs to their target pages... it's as easy as that!

 Whether you are designing a mobile app, a web app, or something for tablet, Uizard’s AI-powered features are here to make the design process as easy as possible.
-You can collaborate easily with your team in real-time and design app UI mockups in next to no time using our UX/UI design templates.
-The best part of all?
-Uizard is completely free to use.
-Just sign up, start a new project, and bring your vision to life.
+Let us run through a few ways to create an app mockup in Uizard.

 Want to find out more about the world of app design?
 Head over to the Uizard blog where we talk about everything from mobile app wireframing to the core fundamentals of ideation, iteration, and design philosophy.